isomerpages/mlaw-corp/news/press-releases/_posts/2024-05-29-post-Issuance of Correction Direction under the Protection from Online Falsehoods and Manipulation.md

 ---
-title: Issuance of Correction Direction under the Protection from Online Falsehoods and Manipulation
+title: Issuance of Correction Direction under the Protection from Online Falsehoods and Manipulation Act (POFMA) to Mr Kenneth Jeyaretnam
-permalink: /issuance-of-correction-direction-under-the-protection-from-online-falsehoods-and-manipulation/
+permalink: /issuance-of-correction-direction-under-the-pofma-to-kenneth-jeyaretnam/
 date: 2024-05-29
 layout: post
 description: ""